NicholasCote/LENS2-Dashboard-Python/README.md

 1. Tag your image with a descriptive tag, `:latest` should not be used

-`docker tag ncote/lens2-docker:latest ncote/lens2-docker:2023-12-8`
+`docker tag negins/lens2-docker:latest negins/lens2-docker:2023-12-8`

-`docker tag ncote/dask-lens2:latest ncote/dask-lens2:v1`
+`docker tag negins/dask-lens2:latest negins/dask-lens2:v1`

 The first image name is the local container.
 The second image name is the new tag to be push.
-*** Note: By default Docker Hub is used. `ncote` is my Docker Hub repository name.
+*** Note: By default Docker Hub is used. `negins` is my Docker Hub repository name.
 A custom container registry can be utilized by providing the repository URL, the repository name, and the image name and tag.

 2. Push the image

-`docker push ncote/lens2-docker:2023-12-8`
+`docker push negins/lens2-docker:2023-12-8`

-`docker push ncote/dask-lens2:v1`
+`docker push negins/dask-lens2:v1`

 The images are now in Docker Hub and can be used in our Helm chart.